About the School Curriculum and Standards Authority (SCSA)

 Our curriculum experts are experienced educators who excel in supporting teachers to achieve the best possible outcomes for their students.
 Our approach to designing the curriculum is based on evidence gathered from teachers working in Western Australian schools, and validated by university-based academics, curriculum specialists and measurement experts.
 The SCSA conducts regular quality reviews to ensure the curriculum remains relevant and focused on students, their learning needs and aspirations.

 The SCSA has been licensing international schools to deliver its curriculum programs overseas for more than 32 years.
-Schools currently licensed to deliver the SCSA’s curriculum programs are located in Bangladesh, China, Indonesia, Malaysia, Singapore and Vietnam.
+Schools currently licensed to deliver the SCSA's curriculum programs are located in Bangladesh, Cambodia, China, India, Indonesia, Japan, Malaysia, Mauritius, Singapore, Sri Lanka, Thailand, Turkey and Vietnam.
 Through the SCSA's curriculum and support provided to international schools, students are able to access a range of desired post-school study and work options.

 How we approach curriculum